 Truck accident cases often require the investigation and review of many kinds of evidence to determine the true cause of the wreck and the party or parties that may be legally liable.

-Some types of evidence that our injury lawyers may employ in your case include:
+Some types of evidence that our personal injury lawyers may employ in truck accident cases include:

 - The truck driver’s logs, which show how long the driver had been on duty and driving